Please confirm topic selection

 • Summary

-• Diagnosis can be made with standard lateral and open-mouth odontoid radiographs.
-Some fractures may be difficult to visualize on Xrays and require a CT scan to diagnose.
-MRI is rarely indicated as these fractures are usually not associated with neurologic symptoms.
+• Diagnosis may be made with standard lateral and open-mouth odontoid radiographs; however, some fractures may be difficult to visualize on radiographs and require a CT scan to diagnose.
+MRI is rarely indicated, as these fractures are usually not associated with neurologic symptoms

 • Treatment may be nonoperative or operative depending on the Anderson and D'Alonzo type and risk factors for nonunion.
-Patient older than 80 have a high morbidity and mortality regardless of nonoperative or operative treatment.
+Patients older than 80 have a high morbidity and mortality regardless of nonoperative or operative treatment

 • Epidemiology